UnsignedArduino/MakeCode-Arcade-to-Electron/README.md

 ## Install

-1. Have Python, Node.js, (plus npm), and ImageMagick installed and all available at the command line. (on PATH basically)
+1. Have Python, Node.js, (plus npm), and ImageMagick (only necessary if you want icons) installed and all available at the command line. (on PATH basically)
 2. Clone this repo.
 3. Install [`requirements.txt`](./requirements.txt). (to a virtual
    environment is recommended)